 W. Mahlon Purdin set out to build a world that had solved its problems and moved on, and it’s the “moving on” part that is exciting.
 It’s the adventures the characters go on together that entices.
 It’s the rich depth of details around them, and how they interact personally that is exciting.
 In fact, this interaction is the key to everything in this new, future world.
 In W. Mahlon Purdin’s future, we are all much, much closer together, we are all inspired by the opportunities around us, and we are all working together to expand awareness, increase understanding and affection, and to be excited by the adventures before us.

-In “The Rise of Farson Uiost,” there is a genesis of hope and exodus of desperation as the human recognizes the problem and seeks a safe harbor.
-In the process, we overcome a violent existential threat, turn enemies into friends, survive a disaster, and journey, as a race, to a distant destination as mysterious as anything ever known.
+In “The Rise of Farson Uiost,” there is a genesis of hope and an exodus of desperation as the human race recognizes the problem and seeks a safe harbor.
+In the process, we overcome a violent existential threat, turn enemies into friends, survive a disaster, and journey, as a race, to a distant and miraculous destination.

 In “Sargasso,” humanity’s new situation clarifies as they form a system of organization more open and honest, where everyone knows everything about each other and where they turn their attention to things of hope and promise, of collaboration and cooperation, and of learning new definitions and seeking new horizons.
-They build six new worlds for the 10.8 billion people of old Earth: Azure, a water world; Edge a world made of enormous diamond cliffs; Echo, a world containing all the knowledge and histories of the human race; Range, a wild west world of wonders; Berg, a world of ice, hiding another secret world within; and Wild, a world of animals and people who love them.
+They build six new worlds for the 10.8 billion people of old Earth: Azure, a water world; Edge, a world made of enormous diamond cliffs; Echo, a world containing all the knowledge and histories of the human race as well as a race of curators; Range, a wild west world of wonders; Berg, a world of ice, hiding another secret world within; and Wild, a world of animals and people who love them.
 In this book, the new human race defeats a daunting foe in an epic space chase, and yet the attacking forces, in the end, learn the truth and … well, wait until you read what happens.

 Also in this volume, there are deep background stories that reveal exciting lives of promise and challenge, and explain much of what is to come.